MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-III-Federal-Motor-Carrier-Safety-Administration-Department-Transportation/subchapter-B-Federal-Motor-Carrier-Safety-Regulations/part-385-Safety-Fitness-Procedures/subpart-E-Hazardous-Materials-Safety-Permits/section-385.421.md

 ##### § 385.421 Under what circumstances will a safety permit be subject to revocation or suspension by FMCSA? #####

-Link to an amendment published at 78 FR 52650, Aug.
-23, 2013.Link to a delay published at 80 FR 63702, Oct.
-21, 2015.Link to an amendment published at 80 FR 63708, Oct.
-21, 2015.Link to a delay published at 81 FR 49553, July 28, 2016.

 (a) *Grounds.* A safety permit will be subject to revocation or suspension by FMCSA for the following reasons:

-(1) A motor carrier fails to submit a renewal application (Form MCS-150B) in accordance with the schedule set forth in § 390.19(a)(2) and (a)(3) of this chapter;
+(1) A motor carrier fails to submit a renewal application (Form MCSA-1) in accordance with the schedule set forth in part 390, subpart E, of this subchapter.

-(2) A motor carrier provides any false or misleading information on its application (Form MCS-150B) or as part of updated information it is providing on Form MCS-150B (see § 385.405(d)).
+(2) A motor carrier provides any false or misleading information on its application form (Form MCSA-1) or as part of updated information it is providing on Form MCSA-1 (see § 385.405(d)).

 (3) A motor carrier is issued a final safety rating that is less than Satisfactory;